mortar-works/mortar-website/src/site/use-cases/income-generation.md

 Mortar is committed to the advance of consistent, proactive customer engagement and user-led arrears management.

-By implementing effective data-sharing protocols Mortar enhances automation and machine learning with user feedback, driving faster results in the mean time to arrears acknowledgement (MTTAA) and arrears resolution (MTTAR).
-Our AI engine powers intelligent caseworker interfaces for analysing income, introducing predictive and behavioural tools for highlighting opportunities for **targeted consumer engagement**.
+The application of machine learning and automation is essential to begin communicating effectively with customers.
+It is also the basis on which to start effectively sharing information, creating user-led feedback to enhance service provision and drive success.
+Mortar's AI engine powers this transition, providing the intelligent caseworker interfaces for analysing income, introducing predictive and behavioural tools, and highlighting the opportunities for **targeted consumer engagement**.

 Get in touch to learn more